Britton Deerfield School District: History

-The district was created on July 1, 2011 when the Britton-Macon Area School District merged with the Deerfield Public School district.
+The district was created on July 1, 2011, when the Britton-Macon Area School District merged with the Deerfield Public School district.

-For the 2010-11 school year, both school boards voted to adopt a "shared service" plan for their middle and high school students.
-All high school students (grades 9-12) would attend classes in the Britton building, while all middle school students (grades 6-8) would attend classes in the Deerfield building.
+For the 2010–11 school year, both school boards voted to adopt a "shared service" plan for their middle and high school students.
+All high school students (grades 9–12) would attend classes in the Britton building, while all middle school students (grades 6–8) would attend classes in the Deerfield building.
 Both towns would continue to use their elementary schools for grades Pre-K-5).
-The school boards would ultimately decide to merge in time for the 2011-12 school year.
+The school boards would ultimately decide to merge in time for the 2011–12 school year.

 Athletics

 The two districts had operated separately as the Britton Tories and the Deerfield Minutemen, but would occasionally combine their athletic teams in order to compete.
-Britton and Deerfield would ultimately combine all of their sports teams beginning with the 2009-10 school year as the Britton Deerfield Patriots, which was a salute to both schools' American Revolutionary War nicknames.
+Britton and Deerfield would ultimately combine all of their sports teams beginning with the 2009–10 school year as the Britton Deerfield Patriots, which was a salute to both schools' American Revolutionary War nicknames.
 They compete in the Tri-County Conference and wear the colors of red, white, and blue.

-Both Britton and Deerfield competed in the River Raisin Conference from 1960-1973 and have been in the Tri-County Conference ever since.
+Both Britton and Deerfield competed in the River Raisin Conference from 1960 to 1973 and have been in the Tri-County Conference ever since.